 Generate Project Records and Documents

-Similar to the need for having software applications to author the project’s drawings, BIM models, specifications, schedules among others, there is also a need to have an application that can generate the project records for submittals, meeting minutes, daily reports, request for information, safety incidents, safety violations, work inspection requests, permits to work, gate passes, risk register, budget, budget adjustments, potential change orders, change orders, progress invoices among the many other record types that are common to the delivery of capital construction projects.
+Similar to the need for having software applications to author the project’s drawings, BIM models, specifications, schedules among others, there is also a need for construction project management software to have an application that can generate the project records for submittals, meeting minutes, daily reports, request for information, safety incidents, safety violations, work inspection requests, permits to work, gate passes, risk register, budget, budget adjustments, potential change orders, change orders, progress invoices among the many other record types that are common to the delivery of capital construction projects.

 An application must provide the needed process input forms for each process with data fields for each record type with the possible values to fill the standard fields to ensure data correctness and consistency as well as ease the process of completing those forms.
 In addition, it must have the fields to associate the record with the project scope of work by using the Work Breakdown Structure (WBS), the project schedule by using the project activity, and the project cost by using the Cost Breakdown Structure (CBS).